10/29/23, Sunday: co-headline with Friction Farm and Eric Phelps (3:00 matinee)

 • Questions?
 Drop us a line at stage33@stage33live.com or text/voicemail 802-289-0148.
 (Text is generally better.
 Protip: We don’t have actual staff to answer the phone.)

 Stage 33 Live is a casual and intimate industrial-rustic listening room in a former factory hosting local, regional, and national performances and presentations of original material.
 No bar or kitchen, the stage is the mission; coffee / soda / juice / water and weird snacks available by donation.
-More info about the nonprofit, all-volunteer project, and this and other upcoming events, online at stage33live.com
+More information about the nonprofit, all-volunteer project, and this and other upcoming events, online at stage33live.com

 # # #